itsspriyansh/GSoC24/SPECIFICATIONS.md

 - **Cricital Requirements**
     - Ability to connect to a device wirelessly using ADB.
-    - Ability to launch a specific emulator device.
+    - Ability to launch a specific AVD.
     - Installation of various system images.
-    - Installation of various emulator devices.
+    - Installation of various AVDs.
-    - Showing a list of available emulators and their corresponding system images.
+    - Showing a list of available AVDs and their corresponding system images.
     - Showing a list of available updates for SDK tools and installing any update.

 - **Important Requirements**
     - Showing a list of all the connected devices.
     - Ability to disconnect a connected device.
-    - Ability to shut down an emulator.
+    - Ability to shut down an AVD.
     - Ability to run various binaries from the tool itself.
     - Showing a list of all the installed system images.
     - Ability to uninstall system images and emulators.